YannickFe/crudle/README.md

 bin/console make:entity --api-resource
 ```

-To generate new Entities using structured data (currently `yaml` or `json`), you can use the implemented `mae:entity-from-json` maker command:
+To generate new Entities using structured data (currently `yaml` or `json`), you can use the implemented `make:entity-from-json` maker command:

 ```bash
 # provide path to a JSON or YAML file